pdugas/recteq/info.md

 select the "Rectec" entry.
 You'll get the dialog shown below.
 Enter the details for your grill and tap "Submit".

+See the [wiki](https://github.com/pdugas/recteq/wiki) for info on where to find the Device ID, IP address and Local Key values needed to add a grill.

 ## License

 Copyright (c) 2020 Paul Dugas